ypriverol/github-paper/document/manuscript.md

 aspects of their work.
 Gitter inherits the network of social groups operating around GitHub repositories, organizations, and issues.
-It relies on identities within GitHub, creating IRC (Internet Relay Chat)-like chat rooms for public and private repositories.
+It relies on identities within GitHub, creating IRC (Internet Relay Chat)-like chat rooms for public and private projects.
 Within a Gitter chat, members can reference issues, comments, and pull requests.
 GitHub also supports wikis (which are version-controlled repositories themselves) for each repository, where users can create